444843-1 Bradenton-Palmetto Connector Project Development and Environment (PD&E) Study

 About

-The Bradenton-Palmetto Connector Alternative Corridor Evaluation Project Development and Environment (PD&E) Study is evaluating feasible corridor alternatives to connect the Cities of Bradenton and Palmetto across the Manatee River improving regional multimodal mobility, connectivity, and safety for all users, including motorists, bicyclists, pedestrians, trucks, and transit.
+The Florida Department of Transportation (FDOT) is conducting a Project Development and Environment (PD&E) corridor study for the Bradenton-Palmetto Connector.
+The purpose of the study is to evaluate corridor alternatives to connect the Cities of Bradenton and Palmetto across the Manatee River, improving regional mobility, connectivity, and safety for all users, including motorists, bicyclists, pedestrians, trucks, and transit.

-The study is evaluating three corridor alternatives and incorporates engineering and environmental assessments.
+This study is examining three corridor alternatives and incorporates engineering and environmental assessments.
 The PD&E phase focuses on key aspects such as the bridge’s location, height, and appearance.

 This comprehensive evaluation looks at the natural, social, physical, and cultural environment; project cost; traffic; and how each corridor meets the purpose and need of this project.
 Coordination with resource and regulatory agencies, project stakeholders, and the community plays a vital role in the PD&E Study process.